flutter/website/src/testing/code-debugging.md

 : Enable this flag if you're seeing more layouts than you expect (for example, on the timeline, on a profile, or from a `print` statement inside a layout method).
-  When enabled, the console shows stack traces that explain why each the inspector marked each render object as dirty for layout.
+  When enabled, the framework outputs stack traces to the console to explain why each render object is being marked as needing layout.
-  You can use the `debugPrintStack()` method from the `services` library to print your own stack traces on demand, if this helps you.
+  You can use the `debugPrintStack()` function from the `services` library to print your own stack traces on demand, if this helps you.

 [`debugPrintMarkNeedsPaintStacks`][]
 : Similar to `debugPrintMarkNeedsLayoutStacks`, but for excess painting.
-You can use the `debugPrintStack()` method from the `services` library to print your own stack traces on demand, if this kind of approach is useful to you.
+You can use the `debugPrintStack()` function from the `services` library to print your own stack traces on demand, if this kind of approach is useful to you.

 ### Tracing Dart code performance